A Guide to Middle Eastern Spices for Festive Cooking

 5. Cinnamon: Warm and Comforting

-Cinnamon is a widely used spice in Middle Eastern cooking, adding warmth and sweetness to both savory and sweet dishes.
-Its comforting aroma and flavor make it an ideal spice for festive meals.
+Cinnamon is a popular spice in Middle Eastern cooking.
+It brings warmth and sweetness to homemade dishes and makes them special.
+Its cozy aroma and taste make it a perfect choice for festive and traditional ethnic meals.

 Uses: Cinnamon is often added to stews, tagines, and rice dishes, as well as sweets like rice pudding and baklava.
 It pairs particularly well with lamb and chicken, adding depth to meat dishes.